unicef/publicgoods-accelerator-guide/docs/bizmodels-dpgs/what-is-a-dpg.md

 Please check the [submission guide](https://digitalpublicgoods.net/submission-guide) in advance to know what information will be requested.
 If you do not have all of the information about a project you may still submit it.
 Please provide as much information as possible.
 Projects with more complete information will move more quickly through the vetting process.

-_For more details on the DPG Nomination process, and what documentation is required, please head to the "How Can I Support a startup for DPG Nomination?" section of the guide._
+_For more details on the DPG Nomination process, and what documentation is required, please head to the "Becoming a Digital Public Good" section of the guide._